knoxfighter/factorio-api-parser/README.md

 ### stringArray
 This is basically the same as the `string` type.
 It just differs, that this is an array, that can have multiple of the values defined as `key`.
 A value can only be used once in the array.
-Additional values, that are not part of the keys can also be used.

 ## Run it yourself
 ### prototype diff checker